gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 This means "Watching source code and when modified, run `webappPrepare`".

-In this state, try to modify `src/main/twirl/gitbucket/core/main.scala.html` and reload your browser.
-You will know modification is applied faster than the case of `~jetty:start`.
+In this state, try to modify `src/main/twirl/gitbucket/core/main.scala.html` and reload gitbucket application in your browser (normally F5 to reload page).
+You will see that modifications are applied faster than in the case of `~jetty:start` usage.

-Although JRebel can reload class, it can't initialize related classes.
-For example, if you add a new controller, it's not applied.
-Also sometimes JRebel causes NoClassDefined error casused in cached classes's inconsistency.
+Although JRebel can reload classes, it can't initialize related classes (not in current version of JRebel).
+For example, if you add a new controller, it is not applied.
+Also sometimes JRebel causes NoClassDefined error caused by cached classes inconsistency.
 In that case, once stop `~webappPrepare` (by ENTER key) and restart Jetty by `jetty:start`.

 ## Structure of source tree of GitBucket